NSE begins hunt for MD, CEO; invites applications | Business

 The exchange has invited applications from candidates having IPO (initial public offering) experience for the role of the top post before March 25, according to a public notice issued on Friday.

 Limaye is eligible for another term.
 However, as per Sebi's rule, the incumbent needs to compete with other candidates to win the next term.
-He was appointed as the NSE chief in July 2017, following the exit of Chitra Ramkrishna.
+He was appointed as the NSE chief in July 2017, following the exit of the exchange's former MD and CEO Chitra Ramkrishna.
+Among various allegations, issues have been raised in various quarters that why the application was not invited at the time when Ramkrishna was appointed as the MD and CEO in 2013.

-Limaye is credited with rebranding the NSE.
+Limaye is credited with the rebranding of the NSE.
 Trading in derivatives witnessed tremendous growth under his leadership.
+However, the bourse also suffered an outage last year due to technical glitches.

 In addition, the candidates with exposure to working in a publicly listed company or having led an organization through an initial public offering process "will be an added advantage'', it added.